keblu/WebSite/src/content/publication/Sentometrics Abnormal Tone/index.md

 publication_short = "Working Paper"

 # Abstract and optional shortened version.
-abstract = "We propose the Cumulative Abnormal Tone (CAT) framework for tracking the normal and abnormal dynamics of textual tone around events.
-In our framework, we use text-mining techniques to derive the normal tone based on market and sector-wide news.
-We then focus on corporate events and track the abnormal tone dynamics around that event.
-This leads to a cumulative abnormal tone chart.
-We apply the CAT framework to the analysis of cumulative abnormal returns across earnings press releases.
-We find that the analysis of ﬁrm’s abnormal tone provides investors with relevant predictive information on the firm’s stock performance."
+abstract = "This paper investigates the abnormal tone dynamics of news media  articles about firms near earnings announcements and how it relates to earnings results and the stock market.
+We document a post--earnings abnormal tone drift, suggesting inertia in the media opinion.
+Also, we find that negative cumulative abnormal tone at the earnings events predicts a subsequent stock price reversal.
+Higher investor's attention, due to event coverage by the three type of sources (i.e., newswire, newspaper, web publication), amplifies the reversal.
+Finally, a high level of abnormal share turnover at those events suggests that the reversal is due to overreacting investors."

 # Is this a selected publication? (true/false)